 The library is a fantastic place to meet other parents and children.
-Again, staff can provide great information on what's going on in the neighborhood and can point you towards family-friendly activities.
+Again, staff can provide significant information on what's going on in the neighborhood and can point you towards family-friendly activities.
 Get a library card then spend a few hours in the children's section, checking out the books and letting your child interact with others.

 If you have neighborhood stores that cater to children, whether they specialize in kids' clothing, toys, or books, often the staff can also provide information on things that are going on in your neighborhood.
 Stores often have bulletin boards with postings on events and activities.
 Bookstores are a great place to meet other parents and to find out about readings and activities that your child can attend.